 We had the good fortune of connecting with Jolie Jones and we’ve shared our conversation below.

-Hi Jolie, what was your thought process behind starting your own business?
+Hi Jolie, we’d love to hear more about how you thought about starting your own business?

 If you had a friend visiting you, what are some of the local spots you’d want to take them around to?